AFICRECY/Trendex-co./README.md

 ### Installation:

 To install this project, a knowledge of JavaScript, Node.js, and Express.js, and Sequelize  were required.
 I had to first install Node.js to my computer and then install the Express and NPM packages.
 The Express package allowed me to use the express framework in Node.js.
 It allowed me to create a website which functions as a digital note taker and saves user input as well as deletes it.
-In order to create this application, HTML, CSS, Client-side JavaScript as well as Server Side JavaScript all needed to be used in order to make the page interactive and give the functionality to save/delete user input values.
+In order to create this application, Server Side JavaScript as well as Insomnia, SQL, and Sequelize all needed to be used in order to allow a tally of the items, stock, and price, etc information.
+Additionally the use of GET, POST, PUT, and DELETE Request methods were used.
 Methods used ranged from, Template Literals, Arrow Functions, Objects, and Functions, Variables, If/Else Statements, and the server side JavaScript.
-The web application is intended for the user to be able to visit the deployed URL and have the ability to enter whatever Title and Text they would like.
-They would also have the ability to save their notes to the left column, where they can read them later, or delete them if they want.
+The web application is intended for the user to be able to visualize and update their store stock information.
 The code below makes this happen.

 Establishing links and connections